+•Children will display developmentally appropriate levels of attention, regulation of emotions and behaviors, and social problem solving skills.

+Status of Goal as of 6/30/13-Results of the WV Early Learning Scale Outcome Data for three and four year olds show overall growth in this area.
+See additional charts for percentages of growth in areas of strengths and improvements.
+Mental Health referrals were made as applicable.

+Infant Toddler Goal

+• Children will develop secure attachments, healthy relationships and successfully adjust to new settings.

+Status of Goal as of 6/30/13-Results of the OnlineCOR data reflect a 3% growth in this area as identified on the NCWVCAA Outcome Data for Infants and Toddlers bar graph.
+Mental Health Referrals were made as applicable.

+Family Engagement Goal

+• Families will provide nurturing relationships and safe environments to ensure their child's social and emotional development and healthy attachments.
+Status of Goal as of 6/30/13-Results of the Family Satisfaction Survey reflect 92.25% of HS parents and 95.83% of EHS parents were satisfied with the progress of this goal.

+• The program will support families by providing resource materials, referrals, and trainings.

+Status of Goal as of 6/30/13-Results of the Training and Technical Assistance Parent Participation Sign-In Sheets from most of the 8 counties served reflect parents attended trainings related to social and emotional development.

-• Children will display developmentally appropriate levels of attention, regulation of emotions and behaviors, and social problem solving skills.
-Preschool Goal • Children will develop secure attachments, healthy relationships and successfully adjust to new settings.
-Infant Toddler Goal • Families will provide nurturing relationships and safe environments to ensure their child's social and emotional development and healthy attachments.
-Family Engagement Goal • The program will support families by providing resource materials, referrals, and trainings.
-Program Goal • OnlineCOR- Outcome Report (Implemented Fall of 2012) (EHS) • Children's Accident Risk Assessment (Aggregated by Incident Reports) • Mental Health Referrals (Historical Data is inconsistent.
-Program Year 46 is the baseline year) • Mental Health Program Specialist Report (ABC Documentation Forms and Behavior Plan) • Mental Health Annual Analysis of Monthly Summary Reports • WV Pre-K Child Assessment System Data Report (NIEER Early Learning Scale) Data • Family Satisfaction Survey
+- OnlineCOR- Outcome Report (Implemented Fall of 2012) (EHS) - Mental Health Referrals - Mental Health Program Specialist Report (ABC Documentation Forms and Behavior Plan) - Mental Health Annual Analysis of Monthly Summary Reports - WV Pre-K Child Assessment System Data Report (NIEER Early Learning Scale) - · Family Satisfaction Survey - Additional resources as of 6/30/2013: Training and Technical Assistance Parent Participation Sign-In Sheets